The Reservists (political party): Military service

-The party's main policy proposal is a plan to mandate conscription for every Israeli citizen (including Arab Israelis and the Ultraorthodox which are currently exempt) and impose major sanctions against anyone who does not enlist.
-The plan is based on four key principles: full national service for every Israeli citizen - secular and religious, Jewish or Arab, legally equating evasion of military or alternative civil/national service to desertion, creating a service environment that respects the faith and lifestyles of all those serving, creating armed yeshivas along Israel's borders and a national service track that includes living and studying in those.
+The party's main policy proposal is to mandate conscription for all Israeli citizens by imposing major sanctions on those who do not join military or national service.
+These punishments include revocation of the right to vote or become elected, cancellation of tax deductions, denial of welfare benefits, revocation of driver's license and prohibition on leaving the country.
+This plan is based on four key principles: 1) full national service for every Israeli citizen - secular and religious, Jewish or Arab; 2) legally equating evasion of military or alternative civil/national service to desertion; 3) creating a service environment that respects the faith and lifestyles of all those serving; 4) creating armed yeshivas along Israel's borders and a national service track that includes living and studying in those.